peterdsharpe/NeuralFoil/README.md

 * Compressible aerodynamics, including transonic and supersonic aerodynamics.
 AeroSandbox will generally get the critical Mach number accurate to within $\pm 0.01$ or so (subsonic corrections done using a Laitone correction; similar to Prandtl-Glauert or Karman-Tsien, but higher-order).
 Wave drag accuracy is, of course, less reliable beyond the drag-divergence Mach number, although it still [agrees quite closely when compared to RANS CFD](https://github.com/peterdsharpe/AeroSandbox/blob/master/studies/WingTransonics/compare_methods.py).
 * Post-stall (i.e., truly 360 degree range of $\alpha$) aerodynamics.
 This is useful for applications like wind turbine blades or propeller roots, where the airfoil may be operating at high angles of attack.
 * Control surface deflections.
 Currently only trailing-edge control surface deflections are supported in AeroSandbox's NeuralFoil interface.

-From a practical perspective, this means that **you can get viscous, compressible airfoil aerodynamics for (nearly) any airfoil, with control surface deflections, at any angle of attack, at any Reynolds number, nearly instantly** (~5 milliseconds).
-And, it's guaranteed to return an answer (no non-convergence issues) and be $C^1$-continuous (critical for gradient-based optimization).

 ## Installation